Sunday, October 29, 2023

 Personally, I feel the first few Disney movies show Disney and his crew at the top of their game.
 While I'll admit they can be a bit much for young children and even some adults, there's a certain boldness in Snow White, Pinocchio, and even Dumbo and Bambi that we just don't get anymore, least of all these days.
 When telling my own stories, I usually use these movies as my main inspiration and foundation, especially Pinocchio.
 Have plenty of sweet, feel-good moments, make everything work out okay in the end, but don't hold back (too much) with the dangerous, scary stuff and give your viewers a good reason to cry.
 For every laugh, there really should be a tear.

-In any case, I can't hear "Night on Bald Mountain" anymore without seeing Chernabog's face, this my second most favorite segment of Fantasia (it's one of those mandatory Halloween clips for me) and Beowulf will take one look at this big bad guy and immediately run for the hills as fast as he can.
+In any case, I can't hear "Night on Bald Mountain" anymore without seeing Chernabog's face, this is my second most favorite segment of Fantasia (it's one of those mandatory Halloween clips for me) and Beowulf will take one look at this big bad guy and immediately run for the hills as fast as he can.
 Beowulf knows when he's outmatched and he doesn't dare mess with supernatural forces.
 Sometimes he knows when it's best to just flee for your life.

 In fact, that's why he's not a complete villain and why sacred ground wouldn't affect him nearly as much as other werewolves.
 He knows the difference between good and evil, he doesn't try to excuse himself, and he has no tolerance for those who try to desecrate holy things.
 He knows God is good, he knows the Church is good, and he knows perfectly well evil is not a toy.